servicetitan/lazy-proxy/README.md

 Lazy proxies can be used for IoC containers to improve performance by changing the resolve behavior.

-More info can be found in this article: https://dev.to/hypercodeplace/lazy-dependency-injection-37en
+More info can be found in the article about [Lazy Dependency Injection for .NET](https://dev.to/hypercodeplace/lazy-dependency-injection-37en).

 [Lazy injection for Unity container](https://github.com/servicetitan/lazy-proxy-unity)